Criminal Justice, B.S.

 This popular degree program accommodates the growing student demand for a criminal justice major at Lyndon that focuses on the social, culture, psychological, political, and historical impacts of crime and the criminal justice system.
-This major will provide a way for the more than 100 CCV criminal justice students to finish their four-year degree and serve the local enforcement demand for qualified employees.
+Criminal justice students can finish their four-year degree and serve the local law enforcement demand for qualified employees.

 Our major is comprised of 49 credits including a foundation core of sociology, psychology, and criminal justice and an advanced core of law enforcement, judicial process, criminology, law, punishment and corrections, ethics, theory, internship, and research design.